MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/project-adjustments.md

 ## Adjustments overview

-You can configure Microsoft Dynamics 365 Project Operations so users can make changes to posted transactions.
-You can adjust project transactions individually or select multiple transactions from a list of all project transactions.
-Project adjustments are used, for example, to mass update the billable status, recalculate cost after a configuration change, or update funding sources.
+You can configure Microsoft Dynamics 365 Project Operations so that users can make changes to posted transactions.
+You can adjust project transactions individually, or you can select multiple transactions at a time in a list of all project transactions.
+Project adjustments are used, for example, to mass-update the billable status, recalculate cost after a configuration change, or update funding sources.

 Users can access the project adjustment functionality in several ways:

-- Using the **Adjust transactions** form accessible from **Project Management and accounting** - > **Setup**.
+- By using the **Adjust transactions** page that can be accessed from **Project Management and accounting** \> **Setup**.
-- Using the **Adjustment** button within the **Posted project transactions** form accessible from **Project Management and accounting** - > **Transactions**.
+- By using the **Adjustment** button on the **Posted project transactions** page that can be accessed from **Project Management and accounting** \> **Transactions**.
-- Using the **Adjustment** button within the **Posted project transactions** form within the context of a project, accessible from **Project Management and accounting** - > **All projects**.
+- By using the **Adjustment** button on the **Posted project transactions** page in the context of a project.
+This page can be accessed from **Project Management and accounting** \> **All projects**.

-To allow for adjustments you need to enable one or more transaction statuses within project management, and change accounting parameters to yes.
-For example, transaction statuses would be posted transactions, invoiced transactions, or eliminated transactions.
+To allow for adjustments you must enable one or more transaction statuses in project management.
+Examples of transaction statuses include posted transactions, invoiced transactions, or eliminated transactions.
+You must also change the setting of accounting parameters to **Yes**.

-There is a configuration option that can be disabled to update the original transaction instead of creating new transactions during adjustment in a subset of scenarios.
-This option is available in **Project management and accounting** parameters and is named **Always create adjustment transaction**.
-This parameter has been announced to be deprecated by March 1, 2023.
-After March 1, 2023 the system will behave as if the option is on.
+A configuration option that is named **Always create adjustment transaction** is currently available in Project management and accounting parameters.
+You can disable this option to update the original transaction instead of creating new transactions during adjustment in a subset of scenarios.
+It has been announced that this parameter will be deprecated by March 1, 2023.
+After March 1, 2023, the system will always behave as if the option is enabled.

 ## Adjustments process flow

-The typical flow for processing adjustments is described below:
+The following steps show the typical flow for processing adjustments.

-1. Open the **Project adjustments** form.
+1. Open the **Project adjustments** page.
-2. Select the **Select** button to search for transactions that meet the expected criteria for adjustment.
+2. Select **Select** to search for transactions that meet the expected criteria for adjustment.
-3. From the list of transactions, select all transactions or a subset of the transactions for adjustment.
+3. In the list of transactions, select all transactions or a subset of the transactions for adjustment.
-4. Select **Adjust** and modify the attributes on the line or select to default values from the system defaults if the values were manually specified during transaction entry.
+4. Select **Adjust**, and modify the attributes on the line.
+Alternatively, if the values were manually specified during transaction entry, you can select to enter default system values.
-5. The list of transactions is returned and the **Pending adjustment** column is checked to indicate where changes were made.
-Any adjustments with pending changes are shown in the bottom half of the window where you can make additional detailed changes beyond what was shown in the previous screen.
+5. The list of transactions is returned, and a check mark appears in the **Pending adjustment** column to indicate where changes were made.
+Any adjustments that have pending changes are shown in the lower half of the page.
+There, you can make additional detailed changes beyond what was shown on the previous page.
-6. Select the **Post** button to post the adjustment transactions.
+6. Select **Post** to post the adjustment transactions.

-7. Depending on the configuration, most often new transactions are created for the adjustment.
+Depending on the configuration, new transactions are typically created for the adjustment.

-    - The original transaction is marked as **Invoice Status** = **Adjusted**.
+- The **Invoice Status** field of the original transaction is set to **Adjusted**.
-    - A reversal transaction is created to reverse the original transaction with **Status** = **Adjusted**.
+- A reversal transaction is created to reverse the original transaction, and the **Status** field is set to **Adjusted**.
-    - A new transaction is created with the changes made in the adjustment process.
+- A new transaction is created that has the changes that were made during the adjustment process.

-### Multi-select posted project transactions for adjustments and credit notes
+### Selecting multiple posted project transactions at a time for adjustments and credit notes

-A new feature was introduced in the 10.0.30 release to allow for multi-selecting transactions to adjust from within the project posted transaction form.
+A new feature that was introduced in the 10.0.30 release enables the selection of multiple transactions for adjustment at a time from the **Posted project transactions** page.

 Before you can use this feature, it must be enabled in your system.
-Admins can use the **Feature management** workspace to check the status of the feature and enable it if needed.
-From the **Feature management** workspace, search for and select **Multi-select posted project transactions for adjustments and credit notes**, and then select **Enable now**.
+Admins can use the **Feature management** workspace to check the status of the feature and enable it if it's required.
+In the **Feature management** workspace, search for and select **Multi-select posted project transactions for adjustments and credit notes**, and then select **Enable now**.

-Key functionality enabled by this feature include:
+This feature enables the following key functionality:

-- It is accessible from the posted transaction page within a project using the existing adjustment button.
+- It can be accessed from the posted transaction page within a project by using the existing **Adjustment** button.
-- It enables a multi-select control from the **Posted project transactions** form.
-You can apply filters to the list page and select your records prior to beginning adjustments.
+- It enables a multi-row select control on the **Posted project transactions** page.
+You can apply filters to the list page and select your records before you begin adjustments.
-- Disables the **Adjustment** button if any single transaction can't be adjusted, or if you select a combination of credit notes and journals together rather than individually.
+- It disables the **Adjustment** button if any single transaction can't be adjusted, or if you select a combination of credit notes and journals together instead of individually.
-- With the addition of the multi-row select control, the **Committed cost** window is no longer disabled when multiple rows are selected.
+- Because of the addition of the multi-row select control, the **Committed cost** window is no longer disabled if multiple rows are selected.
-- A warning message: **You have selected more than (selected number) records for adjustment.
+- It adds the following warning message: "You have selected more than (selected number) records for adjustment.
 Proceeding with this action might take some time.
-Are you sure you would like to proceed with this action?**
+Are you sure you would like to proceed with this action?"

-This feature also removes step 2 from the process flow so that any transactions that were selected prior to opening **Adjustments** will be in the list to adjust, instead of needing to use the **Select** button.
+This feature also removes step 2 from the process flow that was described earlier in this article.
+Therefore, any transactions that were selected before **Adjustments** was opened will be included in the list of transactions for adjustment.
+You don't have to use the **Select** button to search for them.

 > [!NOTE]
-> Even with this feature disabled, multi-selection of records is now possible for adjustment.
-But if the feature is disabled, only a single record will remain selected, and users will see the select transactions dialog after immediately clicking to open adjustments.
+> Even if this feature is disabled, you can still select multiple records for adjustment.
+However, only one record will *remain selected*, and the **Select transactions** dialog box will appear immediately after you select to open adjustments.

 ## Adjustment transaction statuses that can be enabled or disabled for adjustments

-These statuses can be enabled or disabled from the **General** tab of the **Project management and accounting parameters** form.
+The following statuses can be enabled or disabled on the **General** tab of the **Project management and accounting parameters** page:

 - Posted
 - Invoice Proposal